Anujsri/ProjectNodeJs/README.md

 # Node.js BlogApp

-This is a user login and registration,and create blogs app using Node.js, Express, Passport and Mongoose.
+This is a user login and registration,and create blogs app using Node.js, Express, Passport,RestApi and Mongoose.

 ### Version
 1.1.0